A New Approach for Designing Well-Balanced Schemes for the Shallow Water Equations: A Combination of Conservative and Primitive Formulations: Numerical Examples

 \subsubsection{Example 3---Moving-Water Equilibria and Their Small Perturbations}

-In the third example, we verify the WB property of the NEW scheme in the sense that it is capable of exactly preserving moving-water equilibria \eref{1.6}.
+In the third example, we verify the WB property of the WB AF scheme in the sense that it is capable of exactly preserving moving-water equilibria \eref{1.6}.
 To this end, we consider a continuous bottom topography,

 prescribed in a computational domain is $[0,25]$, and the following three sets of initial data that correspond to three different flow regimes (supercritical, subcritical, and transcritical without shock):